You may also like...

 Click to Enlarge

-The Sora Jars are extremely large, extremely attractive vases, accented with a rich multi layered glaze patina with a natural terracotta rim.
-In the HenFeathers collection of glazed pottery, it's all about the patina and the Sora Jars are great examples.
-The Rustic Blue glaze on these pots is exquisite with mesmerizing depth.
+The Cabernet Planters - Set of 3 are extremely attractive vertical ribbed pots, accented with a rich multi layered Bordeaux glaze patina.
+In the HenFeathers collection of glazed pottery, it's all about the patina and the Cabernet Planters are exquisite The Bordeaux glaze on these pots is stunning with mesmerizing depth.